hossein-electronics-engineer/battery-soc-estimation/README.md

 * Simulate battery voltage and current behavior
 * Estimate SOC using a physics-based model
-* Apply EKF to improve SOC estimation accuracy
+* Apply EKF for improved SOC estimation
+* Develop an embedded-friendly version of the estimator
 * Compare **true SOC vs estimated SOC**

 ---